aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - `generate device intended config and documention` uses the role `arista.avd.eos_cli_config_gen`, which generates the actual Arista EOS CLI configurations found in the `ansible-avd-examples/single-dc-l3ls/intended/configs` folder, along with the device specific and fabric wide documentation found in the `ansible-avd-examples/single-dc-l3ls/documentation/` folder.
 It relies on the structured configuration generated by `arista.avd.eos_designs`.
 - Finally `deploy configuration to device` uses the role `arista.avd.eos_config_deploy_eapi` that pushes the generated configuration to the devices in scope.

-### If you do not have a lab, but just want to play with the AVD output
+### Testing AVD output without a lab

-If you do not have a lab, you can adapt the included playbook to look as follows:
+The included playbook can be modified to look as follows:

 ```yml
 - name: Run AVD